Licensure Concentrations in Early Childhood and Elementary Education

 Massachusetts Tests of Educator Licensure

 The Massachusetts Department of Elementary and Secondary Education mandates that all students pass the Massachusetts Tests of Educator Licensure (MTEL) as part of the licensing process.
 Endicott supports this requirement by incorporating the relevant MTEL tests into the licensure programs.
 Prior to enrollment in junior year pre-practicum methods courses, a passing score on two of the required tests must be achieved.
-Prior to enrolling in ED 400 Practicum and Seminar in Education or ED 401 Practicum and Seminar in Early Childhood Education, the Foundations of Reading test and the appropriate subject matter test in either early childhood or elementary education must be completed with a passing score.
-Fees for taking the MTEL are the responsibility of the student.
+Prior to enrolling in ED 400 Practicum and Seminar in Education or ED 401 Practicum and Seminar in Early Childhood Education, the Foundations of Reading test and the appropriate Subject Matter test in either Early Childhood or Elementary Education must be completed with a passing score.
+Fees for taking the MTEL will be the responsibility of the student.

 By incorporating the required exams into the program, upon graduation Endicott students have completed all of the necessary license requirements for the state of Massachusetts.
 License applications are completed and filed by the student at the end of the senior year.

 Those wishing to be licensed to teach in other states must still take and pass the MTEL exams as part of the program requirements.
-However, the department will also work closely with individuals seeking licensure in states other than Massachusetts, helping to define the requirements and procedures for receiving that license.
-Preparing for, taking, and passing the MTEL exam helps future teachers to pass other exams, such as the PRAXIS and many of our students successfully pursue licenses in multiple states.
+However, the department will also work closely with individuals seeking licensure in states other than Massachusetts, helping to define the requirements and procedure for receiving that license.
+Preparing for, taking, and passing the MTEL exam helps future teachers to pass other exams, such as the PRAXIS and many of our students are successfully pursuing licenses in multiple states.

 Test Preparation Workshops

 Endicott offers intensive workshops and tutoring throughout the year to help prepare students to pass the MTEL exams.
-Test preparation workshops are included in tuition and focus on the specific skills and subjects covered on the licensure exams.
+Test preparation workshops are free of charge and focus on the specific skills and subjects covered on the licensure exams.
 Workshops are required of students enrolled in the licensure concentrations and are also available to those who want to meet the requirements to change into the program from another major.

 Acceptance into the Licensure Programs

-Requirements for admission to the education licensure programs in early childhood and elementary education include the regular admission requirements as outlined in the Catalog, and a combined score of at least 1100 on the Evidence-Based Reading and Writing, and Math portions of the SAT.
+Requirements for admission to the Education licensure programs in Early Childhood and Elementary education include the regular admission requirements as outlined in the Academic Catalog, and a combined score of at least 1050 on the Critical Reading and Math portions of the SAT.
 Those not accepted into the program upon admission to Endicott may change into the program when they:

 1. pass the Communication and Literacy MTEL exam,